Our experts in residence

 Associate Professor Emerita, Boston University

 Michelle is an associate professor emerita at the Boston University Department of Journalism.
-She retired in 2022, where she taught a variety of courses focused online journalism and media storytelling.
-She is a former editor of the Boston Globe and Boston.com.
-A graduate of the Columbia University School of Journalism, Michelle was awarded the school’s distinguished alumni award in 2020.
-In 2022, she was the recipient of the Online News Association’s Rich Jaroslovsky Founder Award, which honors “a senior-level individual who has significantly advanced or made lasting contributions to the field of digital journalism.”
-She was also inducted into the Association of LGBTQ Journalists Hall of Fame in 2022.
-Michelle was named 2013 Educator of the Year by the National Association of Black Journalists.
-She served as the very first Academic Representative on the board of the National Association of Black Journalists from 2015 to 2018.
-She writes and edits AI Insider, a newsletter that tracks the latest developments in artificial intelligence.
+She retired in 2022, having taught a variety of courses focused on online journalism and media storytelling.
+A former editor of the Boston Globe and Boston.com and a graduate of the Columbia University School of Journalism, Michelle received the school’s distinguished alumni award in 2020 and the Online News Association’s Rich Jaroslovsky Founder Award in 2022.
+She was inducted into the Association of LGBTQ Journalists Hall of Fame in 2022 and named 2013 Educator of the Year by the National Association of Black Journalists, where she served as the first Academic Representative on its board.
+She writes and edits AI Insider, a newsletter tracking the latest developments in artificial intelligence.

 Jenna Jordan